Game of Thrones: General

+As the seasons progressed, due to lack of new material from the books the show became less character-driven and more reliant on big twists and spectacle.
 The show's final two seasons, especially season eight, received more criticism.
 Season seven was praised for its action sequences and focused central characters, but received criticism for its pace and plot developments that were said to have "defied logic".
 Writing for Vox, Emily VanDerWerff cited the departure from the source material as a reason for the "circular storytelling".
 Critical reception for season eight was mixed.
 The Guardian said there was the "rushed business" of the plot which "failed to do justice to its characters or its actors".
 Writing for The Hollywood Reporter, Maureen Ryan condemned the season's reductive treatment of women, and "decisions set up and executed with little or no foresight or thoughtfulness", declaring the penultimate episode as "Game of Thrones at its worst".
 Fan reaction was mixed for the final season.
 A petition on Change.org started by some fans requested that the final season be remade with different writers.
 Casey Bloys, HBO's president of programming, said at a Television Critics Association event "the petition shows a lot of enthusiasm and passion for the show but it wasn't something we seriously considered".
+In 2023, Game of Thrones was included on The Guardian's list of worst TV endings of all time.
 Despite the criticism of the writing, the music and visual effects were praised.
-In 2023, Game of Thrones was included on The Guardian's list of worst TV endings of all time.

 The cast performances were praised throughout the show's run.
 Peter Dinklage's "charming, morally ambiguous, and self-aware" portrayal of Tyrion, which earned him Emmy and Golden Globe awards, was acclaimed.
 "In many ways, Game of Thrones belongs to Dinklage", wrote Mary McNamara of the Los Angeles Times before Tyrion became the series's central figure in season two.
 Several critics highlighted performances by actresses and children.
 Lena Headey's portrayal of the "riveting" Cersei Lannister also received praise.
 Maisie Williams was singled out as well and her season two work with veteran actor Charles Dance (Tywin Lannister).
 Stephen Dillane received positive reviews for his performance as Stannis Baratheon, especially in the fifth season, with one critic noting "Whether you like Stannis or not, you have to admit that Stephen Dillane delivered a monumental performance this season."
 The series was also praised for the portrayal of handicapped and disabled characters.
 One commentator stated that Tyrion Lannister is a "departure from the archetypal dwarf" often found in other fantasy stories like The Lord of the Rings.